 The Friends is an independent voluntary charity.
 It has some 400 members, nearly half of whom are from outside of Pembrokeshire.
 It does not have any paid officers or members.
 All are therefore committed to the aims of the charity and give their services free of charge.
 The day to day affairs and running of the charity are undertaken by an Executive Committee elected by the membership at an Annual General Meeting of the charity.
 Once elected they become Trustees and are responsible for running the charity in accordance with its Objects, Constitution and Financial protocol.

-As a registered charity all members (co-0pted or otherwise) of the Executive Committee or any sub-committee of the friends are bound by the Friends Code of Conduct and Conflicts of Interest Policy.
-If you are interested in the detail of these, please click here.
+As a registered charity all members (co-opted or otherwise) of the Executive Committee or any sub-committee of the friends are bound by the Friends Code of Conduct and Conflicts of Interest Policy.

 As stated, the Friends has no paid Officers and as a consequence of the ever increasing policy issues now being considered by the Executive Committee, they have created the position of Chairman (External Policy) together with a Policy Sub-committee.
 His role as an Officer of the Charity (together with that of the Policy Sub-Committee), can be found along with their terms of reference and modus operandi by clicking here.

 Following the delegation of new legislative powers to the Welsh Government, the Welsh Government has announced a range of proposed new Bills which are likely to have a considerable impact on all Welsh National Parks and the ways in which they will be managed.
 Given the ‘Objects’ of the Friends, we are closely monitoring any new proposals and responding to them where appropriate as and when the consultation documents are launched.
-In order to maximise the impact of these important submissions, the Friends have also been working closely together with the Alliance for National Parks Cymru (AfNP Cymru) and our three sister societies in Wales, the Welsh National Park Societies (WNPS).
+In order to maximise the impact of these important submissions, the Friends have also been working closely together with the Alliance for Welsh Designated Landscapes (AfWDL) and our three sister societies in Wales, the Welsh National Park Societies (WNPS).

 The Friends also respond to consultation documents from other bodies and local Planning Authorites.
 Whilst the Friends do not generally feel that it is their role to interfere with individual planning applications, if any are considered to have a wider policy impact on the National Park as a whole, we will not hesitate to submit comments or even lodge an objection.
 In the past, we seldom found ourselves in this position but unfortunately in recent times we have found ourselves having to become involved.

-In accordance with the constitution, an Annual General Meeting will be held every year in April at a date and venue in Pembrokeshire to be determined by the Executive Committee.
+In accordance with the constitution, an Annual General Meeting will be held every year (from 2017 in October) at a date and venue in Pembrokeshire to be determined by the Executive Committee.
 Information about the date and venue of the Annual General Meeting will be posted under Future Events Programme as soon as it is available.